malthe/chameleon/docs/index.rst

 What next?
 ----------

-To get started right away using Chameleon, visit the :ref:`getting started <getting-started-with-zpt>` section.
+To get started right away using Chameleon, visit the :ref:`getting started <getting-started-with-cpt>` section.

 To read more about integration into web frameworks see the section on :ref:`framework integration <framework-integration>`.